top of page

 We work with our animals everyday and we know that they are happy, or as close to it as an animal can be.
 'Happy' is a human emotion and as such science will never be able to come up with a way to determine whether an animal is 'happy' or not.

-However, our keepers who work with our animals on a daily (and sometimes nightly) basis know individual behaviors and their personalities.
+However, our keepers who work with our animals on a daily (and sometimes nightly) basis know individual behaviors and their personalities, and whether they are having an 'off day', just like us.

 We love animals as much as you reading this, if not more.
 If we ever felt like the animals we care for were not happy or comfortable, we would need to make changes!

-If you have any questions about this on they day of your visit, please find a keeper for a chat!
+If you have any questions about this on the day of your visit, please find a keeper for a chat!

 How can you ensure high welfare for your animals?